tdresearchgroup/ProjectMiner/README.md

 zeroOup.csv and nonZeroOutput.csv will be generated in the "src" directory.<br>
 Note: These two csv files MUST be moved to a different file directory after every run, otherwise they will be OVERWRITTEN in the next run.

-In addition, in order to speed up the fetching process, check the rate limit remaining in the same hour and proceed as described below before every run.
+In addition, in order to speed up the fetching process, check the rate limit remaining and proceed as described below before every run.

 In ProjectHandler.java, line 145:
 ```